Brookline/Greater Boston Community Center for the Arts (BCCA)

 | About the BCCA |

-Combined Mission Statement
+Mission Statement

-Through the use of multimedia, telecommunication, and Internet technology, we will promote the pursuit of thriving careers and contribute to the creation of an extended network of artists and institutions in all different social and economic communities locally, nationally, and internationally.
+Through the use of multimedia, telecommunication, and Internet technology, we promote the pursuit of thriving careers and contribute to the creation of an extended network of artists and institutions in all different social and economic communities locally, nationally, and internationally.

 Objectives